chezcye/FizzBizz/README.md

 # FizzBizz
 FizzBuzz is one of the most commonly used interview questions for applicants to programming positions.
-Each interviewer has their own variant, but the prompt is usually something like
+Each interviewer has their variant, but the prompt is usually something like